What are interactive exhibits for? How is the science museum and science centre sector thinking about exhibits and exhibitions in 2017?

 Are interactive exhibits a good way to deliver content?

 In the museum and heritage sector, I am a strong advocate for interactive exhibits.
-I feel that exhibitions and site interpretation engage best when they engage all learning preferences and all the senses.
 I’m a believer in the power of active learning to engage minds and hands-on activities to vary the pace of a visitor’s experience.

 But in a Science Centre, Andy is sceptical about exhibits delivering information.
 He feels that exhibits can lead to a lot of learning, but this comes from the process of interacting with the exhibit and with other people not the discovery of new information.
 Bethan advises exhibition teams on both interactive-led and object-led galleries and so was able to talk about the different roles of an interactive.
 Interactives in object-rich galleries are helping with the interpretation of the object or story, whereas interactives in interactive-only spaces are more about the experience itself.